China's new foreign minister warns of conflict with US, defends Russia ties – KION546

 “If the United States does not hit the brakes, but continues to speed down the wrong path, no amount of guardrails can prevent derailing, and there will surely be conflict and confrontation,” Qin said on the sidelines of the National People’s Congress in Beijing.

-At the highly scripted event, Qin set the tone for China’s foreign policy in the coming year and beyond, berating the US for rising bilateral tensions while defending Beijing’s close partnership with Moscow.
+At the highly scripted event, Qin set the tone for China’s foreign policy for the coming year and beyond, berating the US for rising bilateral tensions and defending Beijing’s close partnership with Moscow.

 Ties between the world’s two largest economies are at their worst in decades, and tensions soared further last month after a suspected Chinese spy balloon floated over North America and was then shot down by US fighter jets.